 The average American consumes roughly 12 pounds of chocolate each year, and over $75 billion is spent annually worldwide on chocolate.
-(1) There is a lot of chocolate eating going on regularly, which is why I want to help you make the smart, healthy choice.
-That way you can have your chocolate without guilt and with health benefits of dark chocolate to boot!
+With this much chocolate eating going on, it’s essential to make smarter choices about what kinds you consume so that you can enjoy your favorite treats guilt-free and take advantage of all the health benefits of dark chocolate.

-Chocolate lovers rejoice when the benefits of antioxidants found in chocolate are talked about, but it’s important to realize that not all chocolate is created equal, not even close.
+Although some types of chocolate are brimming with important antioxidants and polyphenols, it’s important to note that not all chocolate is created equal.
 The potential health benefits of processed, highly sweetened chocolate are slim to none, but the health benefits of dark chocolate are numerous and quite impressive.

 1. Protection from Disease-Causing Free Radicals

 One of the best benefits of dark chocolate is its ability to fight free radicals.
 Free radicals are harmful compounds created by cellular processes in the body that can contribute to inflammation and chronic disease.

 Antioxidants are the compounds that are believed to neutralize free radicals and protect the body from damage and disease.

 Dark chocolate is loaded with antioxidants, including flavonoids and polyphenols.
 The cocoa, in particular, has actually been shown to have a high content of polyphenols and flavonoids that is even greater than wine and tea.